-Students apply Agricultural and Environmental Systems program knowledge and skills in a more comprehensive and authentic way.
+Students apply Agricultural and Environmental Systems program knowledge and skills more comprehensively and authentically.
 Capstones are project/problem-based learning opportunities that occur both in and away from school.
-Under supervision of the school and through partnerships, students combine classroom learning with work experience to benefit themselves and others.
-These can take the form of mentorship employment, cooperative education, apprenticeships and internships.
+Under the supervision of the school and through partnerships, students combine classroom learning with work experience to benefit themselves and others.
+These can take the form of mentorship employment, cooperative education, apprenticeships, and internships.
 The main focus is advanced woodworking, metallurgy, wildlife and fisheries, and structural engineering.